 As a matter of fact, our building was Lakeland’s first clubhouse and was originally home to a women’s group called the Sorosis Club.
 Over 75 years later and having changed hands several times, the building was purchased by another women’s group, the members of the Junior League.

-Yet, the rental of our facility is more than preserving a historic women’s clubhouse.
+Yet, the rental of our facility is more than preserving an historic women’s clubhouse.

 Your rental is an actual investment in our community at large.

-Our agency, the Junior League of Greater Lakeland, as a charitable group of committed women volunteers, has added and continues to add to the quality of life in Lakeland for what will be 90 years in March of 2023!
+Our agency, the Junior League of Greater Lakeland, as a charitable group of committed women volunteers, has added and continues to add to the quality of life in Lakeland for what has been 90 years in March of 2023!